Estimated Expenses

 Special Course and Program Fees

-The tuition and fees estimates on the previous page are base tuition and fees for all students.
+• The tuition and fees estimates above are base tuition and fees for all students.
 Some classes and programs require additional special course and program fees.
 You can find additional information about those fees on the Office of Financial Aid website.

 The Immigration Services Fee